UNC-optics/CaPuLeT/README.md

 # An open-source system for pupillometric tracking in head-fixed mice

-Designed by members of the Rodriguez-Romaguera Lab at the University of North Carolina at Chapel Hill, this running wheel for head-fixed mice allows researchers to capture pupil dynamics, locomotion, and body kinematics aross time.
+Designed by members of the Rodriguez-Romaguera Lab at the University of North Carolina at Chapel Hill, this running wheel for head-fixed mice allows researchers to capture pupil dynamics, body kinematics, and locomotion aross time.
 Our system relies on two sperate cameras, an infared camera placed at eye-level to capture pupil size and an aerial monochrome camera to record body kinematics.
 Additionally, we attached our wheel system to a mounted rotary encoder in order to measure the mouse's movement over the course of the experiment.

 Arduino Mega 2560 microcontroller board

-## **System Components Responsible **:
+### **Behavioral Data Collected**:
-- IR Camera →
+- IR Camera → Pupil Dynamics (Dilation and Constriction)
-- Monochrome Camera →
+- Monochrome Camera → Body Kinematics (Body and Tail Movement)
-- Rotary Encoder →
+- Rotary Encoder → Locotion (Speed and Acceleration)